gmcadams1/supermarket/README.md

 ```
 In the above scenario, once item 8873 and coupon C1 is scanned, the price of item 8873 is reduced by 20% of its original price.

-Other possible scenarios include reducing/changing tax, charging no tax on specific items, buy X get Y free (or for another price), and so on.
+Other possible scenarios include reducing/changing tax, charging no/additional tax on specific items, buy X get Y free (or for another price), and so on.

 ## Assumptions
-It is assumed that sales tax is already included in the price of all items.
+It is assumed that sales tax is already included in the price of all items (based on the output of the given test scenario).

 ## Running
 Default Scheme file and scenario